-Myranda and Richard’s rustic wedding at Ethereal Open Air Resort now known as Ethereal Gardens was such a reminder of why we love photographing weddings.
+Myranda and Richard’s San Diego rustic barn wedding at Ethereal Open Air Resort now known as Ethereal Gardens was such a reminder of why we love photographing weddings.
 To be honest, I really felt a ton of pressure writing this one.
 All I could think was how are my words going to do this day justice?
 I have never cried more at a wedding that wasn’t my own, the emotions at this one were electric and everyone in this family wore their hearts on their sleeves making for an unbelievably sentimental day.

-As, wedding photographer’s there is nothing we love more than capturing the weddings crafted by our couples centered around authenticity and individual style.
-I actually feel way outdated on our wedding questionnaire that we send out to our couples asking what their wedding “theme” is.
+As, San Diego wedding photographer’s there is nothing we love more than capturing the weddings crafted by our couples centered around authenticity and individual style.
+We actually feel way outdated on our wedding questionnaire that we send out to our couples asking what their wedding “theme” is.
 In all reality weddings that swerve far from any set “theme” and instead focus on meaningful details, imagination and having a damn good time are our kind of weddings.

 We knew these two were meant for us the second we began speaking with Myranda.
 She had booked another wedding photographer before discovering us and it wasn’t going so well (their loss, our SCORE).
 We met up for drinks and it was like being out with old friends.
 In case you’re wondering I always feel like that is a really good way to decide on a wedding photographer, if you can carry a conversation with them and actually feel like you could be friends and of course love their work then you have yourself a winner.
-Your wedding is such an intimate day and your photographer is at your hip for the entire day so it’s important to feel that connection, okay tangent OVER.
+Your wedding is such an intimate day and your wedding photographer is at your hip for the entire day so it’s important to feel that connection, okay tangent OVER.

 I had a major tone crush on Myranda’s colors for her wedding.
 Forest green, mustard, rust and burgundy, it’s everything fall dreams are made of and made the already cozy vibe of the wedding venue even cozier.
 I’m talking hot chocolate by the fire wearing knit socks kind of cozy.